How will I feel after the operation?

 There is no alternative to microlaryngoscopy to achieve a detailed examination of the voice box.

-To access the original patient information leaflet click Microlaryngoscopy which will take you to the ENT : UK website where you will find a wealth of information on conditions and procedures relating to ENT.
+To access the original patient information about Microlaryngoscopy, visit the ENT UK website where you will find a wealth of information on conditions and procedures relating to ENT.